NaC-L/Mergen/README.md

 # Project Overview:
-Mergen is a sophisticated software tool engineered to convert Assembly code into LLVM Intermediate Representation (IR).
-This tool is specifically created for the deobfuscation or devirtualization of obfuscated binary code.
-It is designed to enhance the reverse engineering process, making it more efficient and effective, especially for complex software systems.
+Mergen is a tool engineered to convert Assembly code into LLVM Intermediate Representation (IR).
+This tool is designed for:
+- The deobfuscation or devirtualization of obfuscated binary code
+- The enhancement of the reverse engineering process, making it more efficient and effective, especially for complex software systems.

-### Core Objectives:
+## Core Objectives:

 ### Deobfuscation